Louisa-Luyi/adan/README.md

     Tensorflow 1.10.0

 ## Data Preparation
 The emotion feature vectors were extracted using the openSMILE toolkit.
-Codes in folders `matlab` and `scripts` can help to extract emotion features from waveforms and store the feature vectors in .mat files.
+Codes in folders `matlab` and `scripts` can help extract emotion features from waveforms and store the feature vectors in .mat files.

 ## Data Augmentation
 - `train_adan.py` trains the ADAN and creates augmented sets;